 Prior to the Offering, there has been no established trading market for the Common Stock.
 The initial price to the public for the Common Stock offered hereby has been determined by negotiations between the Company and the Representatives.
 The factors considered in determining the initial price to the public include the history of and the prospects for the industry in which the Company competes, the ability of the Company's management, the past and present future earnings of the Company, the historical results of operations of the Company, the prospects for future earnings of the Company, the general condition of the securities markets at the time of this Offering and the recent market prices of generally comparable companies.
 Under Rule 2720 of the Conduct Rules (the "Conduct Rules") of the National Association of Securities Dealers, Inc. (the "NASD"), the Company is considered an affiliate of Jesup & Lamont Securities Corporation, an NASD member, which is expected to participate in the distribution of the Common Stock offered hereby.
 This Offering is being conducted in accordance with Rule 2720, which provides that, among other things, when an NASD member participates in the underwriting of an affiliate's securities, the offering price can be no higher than that recommended by a "qualified independent underwriter" ("QIU") meeting certain standards.
-In accordance with this requirement, Donaldson, Lufkin & Jenrette Securities Corporation has assumed the responsibilities of acting as QIU and has recommended a price in compliance with the requirements of Rule 2720.
-In connection with this Offering, Donaldson, Lufkin & Jenrette Securities Corporation has performed due diligence investigations and reviewed and participated in the preparation of this Prospectus and Registration Statement of which this Prospectus forms a part.
-As compensation for the services of Donaldson, Lufkin & Jenrette Securities Corporation as QIU, the Company has agreed to pay Donaldson, Lufkin & Jenrette Securities Corporation \$5.000.
+In accordance with this requirement, Donaldson, Lufkin & Jenrette Securities Corporation ("DLJ") has assumed the responsibilities of acting as QIU and will recommend a price in compliance with the requirements of Rule 2720.
+In connection with this Offering, DLJ is performing due diligence investigations and reviewing and participating in this preparation of this Prospectus and Registration Statement of which this Prospectus forms a part.
+As compensation for the services of DLJ as QIU, the Company has agreed to pay DLJ \$5,000.